ducklan07/hcunite/README.md

 ## Usage

-- The homepage is designed to be responsive and should work on various screen sizes.
+-  (TODO) The homepage is designed to be responsive and should work on various screen sizes.

+## Progress

+- Currently, only the home page has been done as a brief layout

 ## License